DocTree

 Switch Panes can be used to move back and forth from the tree to the text area.

-Most things in the menus can also be done using the keyboard shortcuts mentioned.
-Some things can also be done from the toolbar (note the corresponding icons):
+Most menu options can also be executed using the keyboard shortcuts mentioned.
+Some can also be done from the toolbar (note the corresponding icons):

 Notes